Staff

 Danielle E

-Danielle E., Veterinary Technician
+Danielle E., Certified Veterinary Technician

 Danielle E. happily joined the PAW team in June 2015.
 She holds a Bachelor of Science degrees in Respiratory Care and Veterinary Technology from Quinnipiac University.
 After a 12 year career in human medicine as a Respiratory Therapist at Yale New Haven Hospital, she found her true passion in working with animals.
 Since becoming a veterinary technician in 2003, she has had some wonderful experiences working with small animals, exotic pets, reptiles, birds and some wildlife.
 She has even volunteered with a wildlife rehabilitation group.